leedsdevops/hugo/content/about.md

 ## A Brief History of LeedsDevops

 The meetup was formed back in the autumn of 2013, the first meetup was held in an upstairs room of the Brewery Tap in Leeds and attended by around 6 people.
-Fast forward to 2019 and we've had over 40 meetups with industry renowned speakers and many local practitioners sharing the work their DevOps experiences.
+Fast forward to 2019 and we've had over 40 meetups with industry renowned speakers and many local practitioners sharing their DevOps experiences.
 We typically give away 100+ tickets for each meetup and are usually snapped up by the community we have built within a few hours.

 ## Get Involved